 - This trick was very popular during action scenes in the Bourne films, most notably the The Bourne Ultimatum.

-- The first two Transformers films.
-The camera spins around noticeably less in Dark of the Moon.
+- Prominent in the first two films of the Transformers Film Series, Transformers (2007) and Transformers: Revenge of The Fallen.
+The camera spins around noticeably less in Transformers: Dark of the Moon.

 - The Hunger Games uses this liberally to obscure the fact that children as young as 12 are killing each other, in order to keep its PG-13 rating.
 They also use it when people are sitting down and talking, for some reason.